oortelli/MedParser/README.md

 - Integrate concurrent choice code and option (y/n)

 ## Publications Using `medparser` R Package Functions:
+- Bach et al. (2024).
+Chemogenetic inhibition of a monosynaptic projection from the basolateral amygdala to the ventral hippocampus selectively reduces appetitive, but not consummatory, alcohol drinking-related behaviours.
+European Journal of Neuroscience.
+PMCID: PMC10931538 [https://pubmed.ncbi.nlm.nih.gov/36840503/]
+  - Oral ethanol and sucrose self-administration (single reinforcer)

 - Ortelli and Weiner (2024).
 Validation of the extinction probe trial as a measure of motivation in male and female Long Evans rats.
 ACER.
 PMCID: PMC11568546 [https://pubmed.ncbi.nlm.nih.gov/38472151/]
   - Oral ethanol and sucrose self-administration (single reinforcer)

 - Dawes et al. (2024).
 Fentanyl self-administration is accelerated by methamphetamine co-use and results in worsened hypodopaminergia in male, but not female rats.
+European Journal of Neuroscience.
 PMCID: PMC11484618 [https://pubmed.ncbi.nlm.nih.gov/39251212/]
   - Intravenous self-administration.
 Data generated from custom-made operant conditioning chambers (Med-PC not required).